top of page

 As a pedagogue, Keep has taught both applied piano lessons and academic courses in a variety of contexts, focused on topics such as class piano, aural skills, music theory, music history, and upper-level research seminars.
 He has taught at the Lawrence Academy of Music, the Young Pianists Program at Indiana University, the Eastman School of Music, Gustavus Adolphus College, the University of Minnesota, and Hope College.
 He is an active member of the Michigan Music Teachers Association, serving as State Membership Chair.
 Keep has been invited to give masterclasses across the Midwest and has adjudicated local, state, and regional competitions.
 In 2019, he was awarded the Teaching Assistant Prize for Excellence in Classroom Instruction from the Eastman School of Music.
 Currently he teaches piano and academic courses to majors and nonmajors at Hope College, emphasizing both the rigorous pursuit of specialization in music as well as the exploration of the art form’s significance within a liberal arts curriculum.
 He has advised undergraduate research projects that have focused on the intersections of piano performance and music theory, funded by Hope’s Nyenhuis Faculty-Student Collaborative Grants.

 David Keep holds a Ph.D. in music theory from the Eastman School of Music, University of Rochester.
 Keep earned a MM in piano performance with a minor in music theory from the Jacobs School of Music, Indiana University; he also holds a BM in piano performance from Lawrence University.
-He is an Assistant Professor of Music at Hope College in Holland, Michigan, where he also serves the Music Department’s Keyboard Area Head.
+He is an Assistant Professor of Music at Hope College in Holland, Michigan, where he also serves as the Music Department’s Keyboard Area Head.

 bottom of page